 There is a massive gap between human nature (flesh) and Spirit.

-As is the chasm between here and heaven.
+That is the same chasm that is between here and heaven.

 Even if we do the best we can, it just won’t get us across the chasm and we won’t be saved to get to heaven.

 Notice the author of this change is the Holy Spirit.